Keywords; lateral disc herniation, chiropractic help, femoral nerve damage, help for sciatica pain.

-By the time Mr Hanisch consulted me four months later, he had difficulty raising his great toe off the ground and the side of his lower leg and the top of foot felt numb - using a pinwheel, he said the prickle was 40% less.
-And the Medial Hamstring reflex was noticably diminished.
+By the time Mr Hanisch consulted me four months later, he had difficulty raising his great toe off the ground and the side of his lower leg and the top of foot felt numb; using a pinwheel, he said the prickle was 40 percent less.
+And the medial hamstring reflex was noticeably diminished.

-So far nothing unusual.
-This describes very typically an L4-L5 disc herniation.
+So far there's nothing unusual.
+This describes very typically a L4 to L5 disc herniation.
 But the MRI was negative, and eventually he was sent back to work by the company doctor.
-Up to a point I can understand that: there is strong research showing that a man off work for more than six months is most unlikely ever to return.
+Up to a point I can understand that; there is strong research showing that a man off work for more than six months is most unlikely ever to return.
 So, he was sent back to work.
 Only, he couldn't do his work as a plumber.